open/close all folders

 - In El-Hazard: The Magnificent World, Makoto Mizuhara is forced to impersonate the missing Princess Fatora until she is rescued.
 He pulls this off with surprising ease.

 - In episode 12 of Mai-Otome, Mashiro runs away rather than meet a foreign prince, and Arika is forced to impersonate her.
-However, in a double invocation of the trope, the prince is himself an impostor, the female bodyguard of the true prince who himself is missing.
+However, in a double invocation of the trope, the prince is himself an impostor, Akira, the female bodyguard of the true prince who himself is missing (which is a call back to the previous series Mai-HiME where that version of Akira was pulling a Sweet Polly Oliver at school).
 Naturally, the real Mashiro and Prince Takumi meet, neither knowing who the other is.
 Pleasantly enough, this is not played for laughs, despite the strong tendency of anime using this trope to do so.
 What is played for laughs is Nina claiming to be Arika just for the hell of it — and to further perpetrate the joke, Mashiro introduces herself as Nina, completing the circle.

 - Inverted in an episode of Sailor Moon, where Usagi is kidnapped by Kaolinite because she suspects Usagi has the Talisman in her Heart Crystal and has some leads that about Usagi being Sailor Moon.
 Since her Transformation Trinket has been taken away, Usagi can't transform... and then, Minako must pretend to be Sailor Moon.
 Everyone else is fooled, but Usagi is less than impressed.